 Some expressions borrow from others, as astronomy borrows from myth to name constellations, and astrology borrows from myth to interpret seasonal cycles.
 Visual expression is a function of an integrated set of concepts, and some are incidental with some of the variant stick figures that we animate among incidental dots in the moving sky.

 Ursa offered a string of ‘heads’ along its back as polar markers during Age Taurus (see a lion with stars along its back in the Seti1 ceiling).
 Ursa was the initial polar torn-off foreleg, as summer to the former spring point at 1 Taurus Hyades (Bull face), and later at 2 Taurus Pleiades, a cluster of seven stars (a small foreleg).
-Type 14 Cancer Ursa Minor took over the summer foreleg role in Age Aries, and by coincidence also has seven stars, as a smaller foreleg.
+Type 14 Mixer or Cancer Ursa Minor took over the summer foreleg role in Age Aries, and by coincidence also has seven stars, as a smaller foreleg.

 A celestial polar marker on a hip, and on the horizontal plane, tag the inspiration to Age Pisces-Aquarius, our current era.
 However artworks are more often expressed within the temporal framework of the era preceding the artist, or the era when the current culture was formalised.